43rd Armoured Regiment (India)

 43 Armoured Regiment is an armoured regiment of the Indian Army.

 Formation

 43 Armoured Regiment was raised on 1 February 1981 at Ahmednagar under the command of Lt Col (later Lt Gen) BM Kapur based on a ‘mixed class composition’ and equipped with Vijayanta tanks.

+The Regiment is a part of 140 Armoured Brigade, 12 Infantry Division, XII Corps.

 History

 The Regiment after its formation has served in Kapurthala, Sri Ganganagar, Ratnuchak, Pathankot, Lalgarh Jattan, Bikaner and Jaisalmer.

 The Regiment was presented the ‘President’s Standards’ at Jaisalmer in 2016 by General Dalbir Singh, Chief of the Army Staff, on behalf of the President of India, Mr Pranab Mukherjee.

 The Regiment had the honour of participating in the annual Republic Day parade on many occasions.

 Equipment

 The Regiment had the Vijayanta tanks at the time of raising.
 It was handed six pre-production series of the MBT Arjun in 1993, being the first Regiment to use these tanks.
 From 1995, it had a mix of T-55 and Arjun tanks.
 In 2009, the Regiment received its full complement of Arjun Tanks.